DanielHirunrusme/wp/readme.md

-*** NOTE — you will need the contents folder (via Kirby) in order for the site to display correctly
+*** NOTE — you will need the contents folder (from the server) in order for the site to display all of the content